Frequently Asked Advising Questions

 Does Introduction to Neuroscience satisfy the Scripps breadth requirement in Science?

-When must a student finish her general education requirements?
+When must a student finish her GE requirements?

-All general education requirements must be completed by the end of the first semester of the senior year.
+Students must complete all GE requirements by the end of the first semester of the senior year.

 What grade point average does a student need to graduate?